The 1611 Commission

 47 Scholars, Three Universities

-The Tyndale Legacy
+The Tyndale Legacy in the KJV Text

 The translators were instructed to preserve familiar language wherever it was accurate.
 This is why so much of the KJV echoes Tyndale's translation made 85 years earlier — phrases like "In the beginning," "Let there be light," "I am that I am," "the LORD thy God am a jealous God" — these are Tyndale's English renderings of Hebrew, preserved in the KJV and carried through four centuries into the homes of the diaspora.
+Approximately 83% of the KJV Old Testament traces directly to Tyndale's earlier work.

 Why the KJV Still Matters

-Read the Torah in Hebrew
+✡ Read the Torah they translated from